ryanoneill416/tatted_api/README.md

 <h2 id="agile-methodology">Agile Methodology</h2>

 he Agile Methodology was used thorughout the entire development of this application.
-This was implemented by the means of a Github 'Project' which can be referenced here - <a href="https://github.com/users/ryanoneill416/projects/6" target="_blank"> Tatted Backend User Stories</a>
+This was implemented by the means of a Github 'Project' which can be referenced here.

 The project was used in a Kanban board style which was divided into the below categories: